-With more than twenty-seven hundred franchises located in thirty states, Sonic is the nation's largest chain of drive-in fast-food restaurants.
+With more than thirty-five hundred franchises located in forty-six states in 2020, Sonic is the nation's eleventh-largest chain of drive-in fast-food restaurants.
 It is best known for its menu items such as "extra-long cheese coneys" and "toaster sandwiches" as well as freshly made meals and carhop service.
 The corporation evolved from the Top Hat Drive-In (later Sonic) in Shawnee, Oklahoma, a restaurant founded in 1953 by Troy Smith.

 After three failed restaurant ventures, Smith opened the Top Hat, an abandoned root beer stand, to serve hamburgers and hot dogs cooked to order.
 While traveling in Louisiana in 1954, he saw a food stall with homemade intercom speakers that allowed customers to order from their cars.
 He contacted the innovator who made an intercom for the Top Hat.
 Smith also added a canopy to shelter diners' vehicles and hired carhops on roller skates to deliver food directly to the cars.
 Each customer received a mint with their order, a tradition to remind customers that they were "worth a mint."
 Smith had the prototype of the future Sonic.